Classic Pumpkin Pie Recipe

 - Roll out one of the chilled dough disks on a floured work surface, making a circle 12 inches in diameter.
 Leave the other one for a different pie or to use to make dough leaves to decorate the pie.

-- Carefully place the dough into a 9×2 inch pie dish and tuck it in with your fingers.
-Trim excess dough off the edges and flute the edges.
+- Gently place the dough into a 9×2-inch pie dish and press it in with your fingers.
+Trim any excess dough from the edges and flute the rim.

 - Spread the filling into the prepared crust.
 Brush the edges with egg wash.